intuit/Trapheus/labs/TrapheusAI/README.md

 * Automatic design of graphical presentations.
 Stanford Univ
 * Extracting top-K insights from multi-dimensional data
 * Graphscape: A model for automated reasoning about visualization similarity and sequencing
-* The concept space explorer
+* The concept space explorer - A Design Case Knowledge Retrieval System
 * A Framework for Structured Search of Distributed Research Resources